ullagjes/ullagjes/README.md

-- 👋 Hi, I’m @ullagjes
+- 👋 Hi, I’m @ullagjes aka Ulla Gjeset Schjølberg
+- 🖋️I'm a science reporter and an aspiring Frontend developer.
-- 👀 I’m interested in Frontend development.
-React in particular.
+- 👀 I’m really interested in React.
-- 🤓 I’m also interested in:
+- 🤓 But I’m also interested in:
 - Google Firebase
 - Headless CMS (Cosmic)
 - React Native